Learning

 How to practise hazard perception

 The official DVSA app includes hazard perception practice clips.
-Use them.
-You can also use free practice clips on the DVSA YouTube channel to train your eye.
 When you're travelling as a passenger, practise spotting potential hazards out of the window — it builds the same instinct.

 Step 5: Book When You're Ready, Not When You're Eager